 Is good glassware being used for the tasting?
 Is the glassware clean and polished?
 Or is it skanky like a dirty aquarium because of a faulty dishwasher or polishing cloth?
 Is the tasting space too warm?
 Too cold?
 Poor lighting?
 Extraneous odors?
 Dogs?
 Perfumes?
 Colognes?
 Blaring AD/DC on the speakers?
 How many wines will be tasted in the session?
 A few?
 Over 100?
 How many wines will be in the flight when your bottle is tasted?
 What order will the wines be poured?
 Will your wine be tasted after dessert wines?
 Before?
 How will your wine be positioned in the flight?
 At the beginning where it will tend to show best?
 Or towards the end where it could be overshadowed by more powerful, oaky, and tannic wines?

 After reading the list above your mind might be spinning a bit.
 That’s no surprise.
-But why is context important?
+Again, why is context important?
 What does it mean and how can it be useful?
 First, you now have the awareness that context exists and that is a powerful tool in and of itself.
 You also know just how pervasive it is now and how it shapes every wine experience.
-Second: you can now use context as a filter when reading any written review about wine—and that includes mine.
+Second, you can now use context as a filter when reading any written review about wine—and that includes mine.
 You also know by default that there’s a caveat to any wine review/critique/opinion and that caveat is the context of how and when the given wine was tasted.
-I would especially recommend using the context filter when reading publications that use numeric scores for wine--which leads us to today’s lesson:
+I would especially recommend using the context filter when reading publications that use numeric scores for wine–which leads us to today’s lesson:

 Wine is NOT Precise

 The longer I’m in the wine business there’s really only one rule or law that seems to be immutable: wine is not precise.
-That as much as we professionals try to make wine easily understandable and predictable it’s anything but.
+That as much as we professionals try to make wine easily understandable and predictable, it’s anything but.
 And like it or not, the wine world is too enormous, too varied, too ever-changing for a single wine or style of wine to be the ONLY true wine.
 Further, if you find yourself proclaiming that your wines or wines similar to yours are the only true, correct, or otherwise real you need a serious reality check at the very least.

 It Takes All Types…

 I will close with one last thought.
 One of my Mom’s favorite sayings was, “It takes all types to fill up the freeways.”
 And of course, she was right.
-In regards to the wine industry that means there’s room for all kinds of wine in the huge universe known as the consumer market and that includes the likes of commercial wines such as White Zinfandel, jug wines, box wines, and more.
+In regards to the wine industry, that means there’s room for all kinds of wine in the huge universe known as the consumer market and that includes the likes of commercial wines such as White Zinfandel, jug wines, box wines, and more.
 That’s right, White Zinfandel.

 In the end it’s great to be part of an industry that we all care passionately about to the extent of an IPOB vs. Parker cage match.
 Nothing could be more entertaining.
 But if one of our goals as professionals is to get more people to share in the wine experience—the same wine experience that we love and treasure—it hardly makes sense to denigrate the work or the wines of someone else.
 Disagreement is one thing but condemnation is another—and definitely NOT useful.